AYOPELUMI/ngbookings_interview/README.md

 To access the TMDb API:

-1. Register for a free TMDb API key by visiting [TMDb's API page](https://developer.themoviedb.org/reference/intro/getting-started).
-2. Add the API key to the project:
+1. Add the API key to the project:
    - Create a `.env` file in the project root.
    - Add the following environment variable:
      `plaintext